 Writing 140-character novel pitches is so annoying.
-Also known as "Twitter pitches", the purpose of these is apparently to drive writers insane by making them turn their 50,000+ word awesomeness into 140 characters.
-My pitch got picked to be looked at by some editors, who didn't select it for further interest, mostly cuz they were a romance publisher, I think.
+Also known as "Twitter pitches", the purpose of these is apparently to drive writers insane by making them turn their 50,000+ word masterpiece into 140 characters.
+My pitch got picked to be looked at by some editors, who didn't select it for further interest, mostly because they were a romance publisher, I think.
 Anyway, here's my glorious pitch:

 "High school freshman Cassie’s life changes abruptly when she becomes telepathic and is forced to face mental illness and an unseen enemy.”

 Why I Hate James Pat...